-How to Change the Oil on a Kawasaki KLX 110
+How to Change Kawasaki KLX 110 Oil

 Changing the oil in a Kawasaki motorcycle keeps the engine clean and running smoothly, and helps protect moving parts inside the engine.
 Doing the oil change yourself is a great way to save a few bucks while helping you learn more about what’s going on with your dirt bike.

 - 3/8th ratchet and extension

-- 17mm socket
+- 8mm,12mm, 17mm sockets

 - Torque wrench

 Step 1.
 Remove the 8mm bolts on each side of the skid plate, the two 12mm bolts behind the skid plate, followed by the skid plate itself.

 NOTE: Keep an eye on the small spring that goes on the bottom of the filter cover and the O-ring that seals the cover to the engine.
 The O-ring can sometimes stick to the engine when the cover is removed.

 Step 5.
-Use brake cleaner to remove any dirt from the inside of the filter cover, and avoid getting brake cleaner on O-rings and other seals, as it will cause them to expand and not fit properly.
+Use brake cleaner to remove any dirt from the inside of the filter cover, and avoid getting brake cleaner on O-rings and other seals, as it'll cause them to expand and not fit properly.

-Step 9.
+Step 6.
 Seat the O-ring into the groove that runs around the top of the oil filter cover.

-Step 10.
+Step 7.
 Install the new Kawasaki oil filter with the spring in the bottom of the cover in place.

 NOTE: The filter is directional and will only go in one way.
 In the center of the filter on one side is a black O-ring.
 The end without the O-ring is what fits over the spring in the bottom of the cover.

-Step 11.
+Step 8.
 Replace the oil filter cover assembly, and tighten the bolts that hold everything in place.

-Step 12.
+Step 9.
 Replace the drain plug, making sure that the crush washer is still on the plug.
 Thread it by hand, then use a torque wrench to tighten it to 21 foot-pounds.

-Step 13.
+Step 10.
 Replace the skid plate by tightening the two 12mm bolts at the back of the plate, and the two 8mm bolts on the front.

 PRO TIP: Hand-tighten all the bolts before using the socket to make it easier to line up all four holes.

-Step 14.
+Step 11.
 Pour in 1 quart of 10W-40 oil, then replace the cap and run the engine for a minute or two to circulate the fresh oil.

 NOTE: The Kawasaki KLX 110 takes 1.1 quarts of 10W-40 oil.
 Depending on your machine, you may need a different amount or even a different weight, so make sure to check your manual.

-Step 15.
+Step 12.
 Check the sight window below the fill opening to see the oil level and top it off if necessary.

 NOTE: The oil level should be in between the upper and lower markings.
 Add a splash of oil to get that last .1 quarts, which should get the level in the middle of the two marking lines.

-Step 16.
+Step 13.
 Replace the fill cap and you’re done.